-25. Negotiations with preferred bidders
+33. Negotiations with preferred bidders

-- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price than the bid as submitted; and - (d) will not be contrary to any legal requirement or amount to a prohibited practice. - (2) Minutes of such negotiations must be kept for record and audit purposes.
+- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price than the bid as submitted; and - (d) will not be contrary to any legal requirement or amount to a prohibited practice. - (e) when procuring goods and services from a single or sole provide. - (2) Minutes of such negotiations must be kept for record and audit purposes.